Structure Tables (15 minute read)

 How To Build a Structure Table

 How can you create a structure table?
-The UNI-CGE model will generate a structure table for you.
-But it can be useful to understand the formulas used to create each component of the structural data.
-These forumulas are presented in Table 2.
+The UNI-CGE model will generate structural data for you.
+And, you can view country structure tables in the Structure Table Library in the UNI-CGE module of this course.
+It can be useful to understand the formulas used to create each type of the structural data.
+These formulas are presented in Table 2.
+The structure table files in the Library provide a visual demonstration of how these indicators are calculated from data in the SAM.

 Table 2.
 How to Build a Structure Table

-View a large type version ot the table HERE
+View a large type version of the table HERE (Word 2007 document14.6 KB)

 UNI-CGE icon